Blah, blah, blah...major hurricane is coming.

 Alaska forced me to give up the potatoes.
 Not enough pack real estate to blow it up it with the goods.
 But no candy was not a possibility.

-This was the last carry and the shortest.
+However, this was the last carry and the shortest.
 And I've been running deficient on my magic diet, so I had a special delivery made.
 For pounds and pounds of the necessities.
 Now I'm ready for the end.
 And for the nightly one-man party in my tent!

 When you're walking across tussock-land, you quickly learn one thing – if you can jump in your packraft, you do it.
 Three inches of water.
 Yep, that's plenty for my toy boat.
 As a result, I found myself happily floating down the Goodhope River.